Automattic/jetpack/readme.txt

 **Bug Fixes**

 * Ads: deactivate the module when the site doesn't use a plan that support Jetpack Ads. #6242
+* WordPress.com REST API: fix notices and warnings when updating data from the WordPress.com central interface. #6104

 = 4.5 =